apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 OpenWebBeans in Java SE
 ----------------------------------------
 OpenWebBeans can be used in Java SE environments such as Java Swing applications.
-A Standalone Sampls is provided to show how to use OpenWebBeans in Java SE.
+A Standalone Sample is provided to show how to use OpenWebBeans in Java SE.

 Go to the source directory of the standalone sample: